BlaiseAtCTS/Training-Notes/JAVA.md

 # JAVA Notes
-No value type string in Java, because strings store lots of values (int, double only store single value)
+No value type string in Java, because strings store lots of values (int, double only store single value) There must be a static void main method to run a Java program.

 Heap and Stack memory.
 Heap: dynamic memory allocation.